-Because of the nonlinear nature of this phase mapping technique, input peak power and pulse width become an important control parameter to choose with respect to the available waveguide length \cite{ramanPeak_discussion}.
-In simulation and experiment, we adjusted the pulse width through controlling the spectral chirp to maintain the spectral bandwidth and hence the information capacity of the pulses.
-We quantify recovery fidelity for each setting using the peak signal to noise ratio (PSNR), a measure of the quality of an image compared to its original (see Methods), averaged over ten digits for various pulse width and power combination (Fig. \ref{Figure 5}a).
-The PSNR serves as measure of identity between our recovered and original images.
-The modelled PSNR map in Fig. \ref{Figure 5}a unambiguously reveals the characteristics of the nonlinearity induced interference: distinct operational regions oscillate between optimal and sub-optimal performance over pulse power and chirp.
+Because of the nonlinear nature of this phase mapping technique, input peak power and pulse width become important control parameters to choose with respect to the available waveguide length \cite{ramanPeak_discussion}.
+In simulation and experiment, we adjusted the pulse width by controlling the spectral chirp to maintain the spectral bandwidth and hence the information capacity of the pulses.
+We quantify recovery fidelity for each setting using the peak signal to noise ratio (PSNR), a measure of the quality of an image compared to its original (see Methods), averaged over ten digits for various pulse width and power combinations (Fig. \ref{Figure 5}a).
+The PSNR measures the similarity between our recovered and original images.
+The modelled PSNR map in Fig. \ref{Figure 5}a unambiguously reveals the characteristics of the nonlinearity-induced interference: distinct operational regions oscillate between optimal and suboptimal performance as a function of pulse power and chirp.

-Representative spectra and corresponding digit recoveries for three cases are shown in Fig. \ref{Figure 5}b.
-Comparing different powers at zero chirp, at 600 W, the recovered image closely matches the ground truth with minimal background.
+Representative spectra and corresponding digit recoveries for three different powers at zero chirp are shown in Fig. \ref{Figure 5}b.
+At 600 W, the recovered image closely matches the ground truth with minimal background.
 At 900 W, the digit is faint and distorted by the nonlinear background.
-At 150 W, contrast inversion appear due to destructive inteference.
-These results demonstrate that phase can be recovered directly, if the system is operated at appropriate power for a given pulse width and fiber length.
+At 150 W, contrast inversion appears due to destructive interference.
+These results demonstrate that the phase can be recovered directly if the system is operated at an appropriate power for a given pulse width and fiber length.
 To further illustrate the role of input conditions, Fig. \ref{Figure 5}c shows the effect of varying input chirp at fixed power (300 W).
 Increasing positive or negative chirp systematically degrades recovery fidelity in this power domain.
-Outside the optimal operating range, contrast diminishes and distortions emerge due to nonlinear background, leading to inversion or filtering-like effects.
+Outside the optimal operating range, contrast diminishes and distortions emerge due to the nonlinear background, leading to contrast inversion or filtering effects.